digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-21.md

 * Working on Chrono FMU
 * Called meeting on collective case study on August 10+, when all are back from vacation.

+#### Christian Møldrup Legaard
+* Working with Peter on improving BSc programming course
+* Working with Prasad (he did all the work) on proposal on a package manager for publishing and sharing FMUs
+* Delivered presentation at Summersim 2020
+* Returned from Vacation

 ## Sub-projects status